Daumas117/Project_SQL_Spotify/README.md

 ### ✅ Setting up the Database

-The following changes were done for the DB to be ready for use.
+The following changes were done to the DB to be ready for use.

 - Data Type change.
      - From INT to BIGINT.